Buyaki01/swimming-blog-nextjs/README.md

-# blog-app-nextjs
+# swimming-blog-nextjs

 ## Overview
-This is a blog app.
+This is a swimming blog.

 ## Technologies Used
 - **NextJs**